 How do you prepare for the start of the season?

-I always train myself 3/4 times a week to get ready for the ski season - it’s very important.
+I always do cardio and weight training on my own 3/4 times a week to get ready for the ski season - it’s very important.
 You can feel the skis really differently and enjoy it much better.

 Do you stay in the mountains over summer?

-Sure.
-The colours are simply amazing.
-I think in summer time, colours are brighter, more various, you're not alienated by the total white!!
-And so much more to do and to enjoy: biking, climbing, trekking, canyoning, rafting etc.
+Deffinitely, our summers are simply amazing.
+The colours are brighter and more varied, you are not surrounded and blinded by total white!!
+And there is so much more to do and to enjoy: biking, climbing, trekking, canyoning, rafting etc.

 Brand of ski-gear and why?